brather1ng/RePoE/README.md

   `mods.json`.
 - `item_classes.json`: Defines the item class ids and the tags added to items when they are Shaper/Elder items.
+- `essences.json`: Describes essences.
+Defines the mods they spawn on items of the different item classes and general information like level and tier.

 ## Running RePoE